Swim and Dive vs Illinois-SB 4025

-Honors
+Honors & Awards

-Nebraska Scholar-Athlete Honor Roll (Fall 2023, 2024; Spring 2024)
+• Nebraska Scholar-Athlete Honor Roll (Fall 2023, 2024, 2025; Spring 2024, 2025)

-Tom Osborne Citizenship Team (2024)
+• Tom Osborne Citizenship Team (2024, 2025)

 Redshirt Freshman (2024-25)

-Jenna Brown produced strong performances for the Huskers in her redshirt freshman year in the freestyle and butterfly along with relay events.
+Jenna Brown produced strong performances for the Huskers in her redshirt freshman year in the freestyle and butterfly, along with relay events.
 She totaled 11 top-five performances, including six top-three finishes.

 Brown began the season with a solid showing in the 100 butterfly (57.96) in a dual win over Kansas, grabbing a sixth-place finish.
-She put up strong times at the Hawkeye Invitational in late November, including a 2:01.94 in the 200 fly to earn a fourth-place finish.
+She put up strong times at the Hawkeye Invitational in November, including a 2:01.94 in the 200 fly to earn a fourth-place finish.
 She added a 4:56.05 in the 500 free in Iowa.
 She appeared in several exhibition swims, including a 200 freestyle time of 1:50.58 at the conference championships.

 Brown contributed in the 200 and 400 medley relays as well as the 400 free relay.
 In a tri-dual with Iowa at Rutgers, Brown helped NU 400 medley (3:49.97) and 400 free (3:30.40) relay teams to sixth-place finishes.
 She also assisted in the 200 medley relay against Illinois to secure a fifth-place finish with a time of 1:45.27.